snowhiteohno/snowhiteohno/README.md

 **ML/AI**&#160;&#160;`PyTorch` `Transformers` `MuRIL` `IndicBERT`
 **Focus**&#160;&#160;`game dev` `Indic NLP` `interaction design`

-### Currently
-Preparing for **GSoC 2027**, scouting Mifos Initiative and MetaBrainz.
-Iterating on a WebGL portfolio in the spare hours.

 ### Reach out
 Best on <a href="https://linkedin.com/in/mallika-surii">LinkedIn</a> or <a href="https://instagram.com/canmallickalolipop">Instagram</a>.
 Open to research collaborations in Indic NLP, game dev projects, and any excuse to design something.